carlalbc/BIO634_2018/PartI_FastQC.md

 Let's get started!

-## Step 1: Downloading raw sequencing reads from a database.
+## Step 1: Downloading raw sequencing fastq files from a database.

 - There are two main databases, the **Sequence Read Archive** (SRA, US based) and the **European nucleotide archive** (ENA, EU based).